Apple iPhone 17 Pro vs Nothing Phone (2)

 Frequently Asked Questions

-Apple iPhone 17 Pro excels if you value brightest 6.3-inch display ever (3000 nits peak outdoor).
-Nothing Phone (2) is better if you prioritize iconic transparent design with functional glyph interface lighting.
-Pick based on your budget and daily use.
+Apple iPhone 17 Pro is the better choice if you prioritize brightest 6.3-inch display ever (3000 nits peak outdoor).
+Nothing Phone (2) wins if you value iconic transparent design with functional glyph interface lighting.
+Both are rated highly (4.8★ vs 4.6★), so consider your specific needs and budget.

 Affiliate disclosure